shakeel-faiz/FF/10Oct-02/08-cxarchive.md

 ## What is a CXARCHIVE file?

-In the context of CrossOver, CXARCHIVE files are related to the program's functionality for running Windows programs on Mac and Linux.
+In the context of **CrossOver**, CXARCHIVE files are related to the program's functionality for running Windows programs on Mac and Linux.
 The .CXARCHIVE files contain the data and settings for specific "bottles," which are virtual Windows environments where Windows applications can be installed and run.

 Here are some key points about .CXARCHIVE files created by CrossOver: